hexawyz/Exo/ReadMe.md

 	* HX1200i: Sensors accessible via Corsair Link. (e.g. Temperature)
 * Eaton
 	* Various UPS Models: Power consumption and battery level.
+* NZXT
+	* Kraken Z devices: Liquid temperature, Pump speed and Fan speed sensors. (⚠️ In order to preserve system performance, the readings are currently captured from requests done by other software.
+It is assumed that you have NZXT CAM running in the background)
 * Other
 	* Generic monitor support (Currently works only for monitors connected to NVIDIA GPUs)